 When using a pesticide, always remember:

-- if you can’t see the APVMA or NRA number on the label, it may not be registered and it could be dangerous—don’t use it
+- if you can’t see the Australian Pesticides and Veterinary Medicines Authority (APVMA) or National Registration Authority (NRA) number on the label, it may not be registered and it could be dangerous – don’t use it

-- if the label has been damaged, search the chemicals database or talk to your supplier to find the safety and use directions
+- if the label has been damaged, search our PubCRIS database or talk to your supplier to find the safety and use directions

 - don’t use a product if you don’t understand the label.